hydro-project/hydroflow/book/concepts.md

 2. A domain-specific language (DSL) for specifying dataflow programs.
 (The Hydroflow *surface syntax*.)

-Hydroflow's surface syntax must be embedded in a Rust program; the Rust compiler takes that Hydroflow syntax and compiles it into an efficient binary executable we call a Hydroflow *spinner*.
+Hydroflow's surface syntax must be embedded in a Rust program; the Rust compiler takes that Hydroflow syntax and compiles it into an efficient binary executable.
+We call a running Hydroflow binary a *spinner*.

 In typical usage, a developer writes a spinner as a single-threaded Rust program that is mostly composed of Hydroflow surface syntax.
 Each spinner is typically responsible for a single